scottbedard/hexchess/README.md

 For basic game logic, use the PHP or TypeScript / JavaScript libraries.
 These are not optimized for performance, and use a [position-centric](https://www.chessprogramming.org/Board_Representation#Square_Centric) game state.
 In other words, the board is stored as a flat array of values, with each value representing the occupying piece.
 This makes things like rendering and rules logic simpler.

 For game engines, use the Rust crate.
-It's optimized for performance, using [bitboards](https://www.chessprogramming.org/Bitboards) to represent game state.
+It's optimized for performance, and uses [bitboards](https://www.chessprogramming.org/Bitboards) to represent the game state.
 This allows for fast board querying using `u128` bitmasks.

 ## Versioning